jhweintraub/the-crypto-conundrum/docs/source/ethereum_explained/usability.rst

 		  showAccount.innerHTML = account;
 		}
 	</script>

+*If you are using the Brave Browser, you may need to disable the "Crypto wallets" extension built into your browser to get metamask to work.
+It is recommended you set metamask as your default wallet in Brave.

 By clicking on the little fox icon in your browser, you can see a homepage with information such as your balances, buttons to receive where you can view your address, send transactions, etc.